movementbuff/offthegridgame/README.md

 - Perform the same check as you did before to verify that Read Only is enabled on both files and they are Unblocked.

-# Changing Settings ingame such as Sensitivity or Preferences
+# Changing Settings ingame

+***Do NOT change any graphic settings ingame except for "Resolution Scaling Method","DLSS/FSR Mode", "Resolution", "Monitor/Display" or "Fullscreen/Borderless".***
+-
 DLSS is Enabled in this config and set to "Performance".
-If you wish to change this to another Quality level, or use FSR/TSR, you will need to open the game, minimise it once you have loaded to the Menu, right-click the GzGameUserSettings.json file and untick read only.
-Then return to the game, make your changes in the menu and apply them, before minimising the game again and setting "GzGameUserSettings.json" back to read-only.

-IF YOU WANT TO CHANGE YOUR GUN SENSITIVITY, VOLUME, OR ANY OTHER SETTINGS, YOU WILL ALSO NEED TO DO THIS BY REMOVING READ-ONLY FROM THE FILE PROPERTIES AND RE-APPLYING ONCE CHANGED.
--
+Raise this to Balanced if you want to have greater image clarity at range.
+From my testing; the image quality DLSS provides ( on my system ) is superior in clarity to FSR3 whilst achieving the same or better performance.
+I recommend using DLSS, but you're free to try other options or completely disable upscaling if you wish.
+You may want to lower the Sharpening as per the following instructions in "# Troubleshooting" if you choose to use FSR.